 I tend to not top-up the individual spices after cooking.
 I wait until they are empty before refilling them.
 I find that the packets I get from my spice merchant will give a single fill of the tin, and that means I usually have fresh spices to cook with.
 Be cautious about buying spices from Indian grocers, because whilst the spice itself might be very good, the sizes they generally come in is huge.
 Unless you use them a lot, you will find that by the time you get to the bottom of the pack, the spice will probably be stale.
 I find this particularly true of ground spices, such as turmeric and chilli powder, but less so with whole spices like cumin or mustard seeds.
 Which should not be interpreted as saying they last indefinitely, because they don’t.

 I bought my masala dabba from the Three Sisters in the UK.
-If you click on the picture it will take you to their website.

 It was actually a great online shopping experience.
 At that time they did not normally ship to Australia, but a short email conversation changed that.
 Within 10 days of agreeing to buy the dabba arrived.
 No fuss.

 I would recommend one thing , and this a piece of advice a friend ignored, sadly.
 Do not order it with the spices.
 Australian Customs take a dislike to people attempting to bring seeds, or any food for that matter, into the country.
 Her dabba is still sitting in a warehouse somewhere in Australia, awaiting a ruling on whether the spices can be disposed of, and just the tin released.

 I keep my dabba beside the stove whilst I cook.
 Here is what is in mine, yours may well be different: